Frequently asked questions about Vantaa city bikes

 I forgot something in the bike basket or at a bike station.
 Where can I ask about lost property?

 Please contact Suomen löytötavarapiste (lost property office).
 The office is located in the Kamppi Center at Narinkka, 3, Helsinki.
 It is open Mon-Fri 9am-9pm, Sat 9am-6pm and Sun 12noon-6pm.
 You can also contact the office by phone on 0600 04401 (€1.99/min + standard call rate, waiting time is free of charge) during the times stated above, or online at http://katoamisilmoitus.htp-palvelut.com/ (online service in Finnish only, cost €5).
-If you have lost your Travel Card, please contact an HSL service point.
+If you have lost your HSL card, please contact HSL service point.

-You can purchase access to city bikes for a day, week or the entire cycling season.
+You can buy a daily, weekly or season pass using the Vantaan kaupunkipyörät app, or pay as you go (pay-per-minute).
 All passes include an unlimited number of 60-minute bike rides.
-For a small extra fee, you can use the bike for longer, five hours at most.
-After use, the bike is returned to a bike station.
+For a small extra fee, you can use the bike for longer, up to five hours.
+After your ride, you return the bike to a bike station.

 How many city bikes and bike stations are there?